Storm Lake Times

-The Storm Lake Times is a twice-weekly newspaper based in Storm Lake, Iowa, covering Buena Vista County and parts of neighboring Clay, Pocahontas, Sac, Ida and Cherokee counties.
+The Storm Lake Times Pilot (formerly the Storm Lake Times) is a twice-weekly newspaper based in Storm Lake, Iowa, covering Buena Vista County and parts of neighboring Clay, Pocahontas, Sac, Ida and Cherokee counties.
 The newspaper, founded in 1990, is staffed and published by the Cullen family.
 Editor Art Cullen received the 2017 Pulitzer Prize in Editorial Writing for a series of editorials on dark money in corporate agriculture in Iowa.

 History

 John Cullen began publishing The Storm Lake Times as a weekly newspaper, on June 29, 1990.
 It was delivered on Fridays.
 In 1993, the Times moved to daily publication, then to twice weekly the following year.
 The Times became a direct competitor to The Storm Lake Pilot Tribune, which had been publishing in the town since 1870.

 Times Editor Art Cullen received the 2017 Pulitzer Prize in Editorial Writing for a series of editorials on dark money in corporate agriculture in Iowa.
-Cullen's coverage of corporate funds being used by the local public utility to fight a federal lawsuit related to the release of nitrogen into drinking water earned him national acclaim.
+Cullen's coverage of corporate funds being used by the local public utility to fight a federal lawsuit related to the release of nitrates into drinking water earned him national acclaim.
 The newspaper's coverage of ethnicity-related issues in Storm Lake, where 21 percent of residents are Latino, also earned praise from The Los Angeles Times.